A Hong Kong Doctor Turned Canadian Startup Founder — Fandy Ting, Ur Health Chart

 Transitioning Into Tech

-Fandy realized that her ability to help people was quite limited by working hours.
-Being a mother of three, Fandy couldn’t devote more time to the job that was already time-consuming.
-“Instead of staying in the clinic, I started to think I should be working on something else, a system that can help more people — solve the same problems, but on a bigger scale.”
+Fandy realized that the number of people she could help was limited by working hours.
+As a mother of three, she couldn’t spend more time at work.
+“Instead of staying in the clinic, I started thinking — what if I built a system that could solve the same problems at scale?”

-The platform was designed to help patients to maintain a healthy lifestyle and keep a personalized doctor-patient relationship by providing tele-consultation, a personalized secured database for medical data, AI-assisted booking and reminder system, home-care monitoring and elderly fall accident emergency response.
+The Ur Health Chart platform was designed to help patients maintain healthy habits and keep a personalized doctor-patient relationship.
+It offered tele-consultation, a secure personal health database, AI-assisted booking and reminders, home-care monitoring, and an emergency alert system for falls.

 Moving to Canada and Joining Launch

-When the first prototype called Ur Health Chart was built in summer 2021, Fandy tested it within her network, collected the feedback and started working on the upgrade.
+By summer 2021, the first prototype of Ur Health Chart was ready.
+After testing it within her network and gathering feedback, Fandy began working on the next version.

 About Fandy